Saddam Hussein: Capture and interrogation

 British tabloid newspaper The Sun posted a picture of Saddam wearing white briefs on the front cover of a newspaper.
 Other photographs inside the paper show Saddam washing his trousers, shuffling, and sleeping.
-The US government stated that it considered the release of the pictures a violation of the Geneva Convention, and that it would investigate the photographs.
+The U.S. government stated that it considered the release of the pictures a violation of the Geneva Convention and that it would investigate the photographs.
 During this period Saddam was interrogated by FBI agent George Piro.

-The guards at the Baghdad detention facility called their prisoner "Vic," which stands for 'Very Important Criminal', and let him plant a small garden near his cell.
-The nickname and the garden are among the details about the former Iraqi leader that emerged during a March 2008 tour of the Baghdad prison and cell where Saddam slept, bathed, and kept a journal and wrote poetry in the final days before his execution; he was concerned to ensure his legacy and how the history would be told.
+The guards at the Baghdad detention facility called their prisoner "Vic", which stands for "Very Important Criminal" and let him plant a small garden near his cell.
+The nickname and the garden are among the details about the former Iraqi leader that emerged during a March 2008 tour of the Baghdad prison and cell where Saddam slept, bathed, kept a journal, and wrote poetry in the final days before his execution; he was concerned to ensure his legacy and how the history would be told.
 The tour was conducted by US Marine Maj.
 Gen. Doug Stone, overseer of detention operations for the US military in Iraq at the time.
-During his imprisonment he exercised and was allowed to have his personal garden, he also smoked his cigars and wrote his diary in the courtyard of his cell.
+During his imprisonment he exercised and was allowed to have his personal garden; he also smoked his cigars and wrote his diary in the courtyard of his cell.

 Trial

-On 30 June 2004, Saddam Hussein, held in custody by US forces at the US base "Camp Cropper," along with 11 other senior Ba'athist leaders, were handed over to the interim Iraqi government to stand trial for crimes against humanity and other offences.
+On 30 June 2004, Saddam, held in custody by US forces at the US base "Camp Cropper", along with 11 other senior Ba'athist leaders, was handed over to the interim Iraqi government to stand trial for crimes against humanity and other offences.